linrunner/tlp-doc/installation/fedora.rst

 .. note::

-    * The RPM Fusion repo delivers build dependencies for the `akmod-*` packages
+    * The RPM Fusion repository delivers build dependencies for the `akmod-*` packages
     * You must disable Secure Boot to use the ThinkPad specific packages

 How to validate the Repository Keys